Charles L. Veach

 Charles Lacy Veach (September 18, 1944 – October 3, 1995) was a United States Air Force (USAF) fighter pilot and NASA astronaut.

 Personal data

 Veach was born September 18, 1944, in Chicago, Illinois, but considered Honolulu, Hawaii, to be his hometown.
-He was married to Alice Meigs Scott of Waycross, Georgia, they had two children, Marshall Scott Veach and Katherine Maile Veach.
+He was married to Alice Meigs Scott of Waycross, Georgia, they had two children.
 He enjoyed surfing, bicycling, reading and activities with his family.
-His parents, Mr. and Mrs. Marshall E. Veach, reside in Honolulu, Hawaii.
+His parents reside in Honolulu, Hawaii.
 He was also known as Lacy Veach.